BlinkRez/blinkrez/doc/dns-design.rst

 error is encountered.
 This callback is executed once for each individual record, and once more after all records have been reported.
-For example, a lookup of A/AAAA for "example.com" will result in the callback executing three times, once for the A record result, once for the AAAA record result, and once to indicate the lookup is complete.
+For example, a lookup of A/AAAA for "example.com" will result in the callback executing three times; once for the A record, once for the AAAA record, and once to indicate the lookup is complete.

 The arg is the user-provided callback data, and is passed to the callback each time it is executed.